 We are a direct lender targeting private debt transactions ranging in size from \$10 to \$50 million to borrowers principally located in North America.
 We will seek to deliver equity-like returns to our investors on investments with the risk profile of secured debt.
-Our private debt transactions are generally structured to combine elements of both equity and fixed-income investments.
-Although our objective is to deliver a targeted total return to investors on average of 15% over time, this is not a guaranteed return.
-There can be no assurance that we will achieve our targeted returns as this information is subject to many risks, uncertainties and other factors some of which are beyond our control, including market conditions.
+We expect to deliver a targeted total return to investors on average of 15% over time.
+There can be no assurance that we will achieve targeted returns as this information is subject to risks, uncertainties and other factors some of which are beyond our control, including market conditions.
 We will provide customized financing solutions, typically in the form of secured loans to corporate and asset-based borrowers, and may utilize structures such as sale leaseback transactions, direct asset purchases or other hybrid structures that we believe replicate the economics and risk profile of secured loans.
 We may also selectively make subordinated debt and equity investments in borrowers to which we have extended secured debt financing.
 We believe that the current lending environment presents a significant opportunity for our strategy, as the recent financial crisis has reduced competition in the lending industry while demand for credit among private borrowers has increased.
 We believe that as a result of these supply and demand dynamics, private debt providers can earn wider spreads and increased equity upside while taking less risk than in recent business cycles.